Schedule your free consultation

-Before we get into the how, let’s talk about the why.
-Why is it so difficult to secure self employed mortgage brokers?
-Unlike traditionally employed individuals, those who work for themselves do not receive regular pay, nor do they get a printed T4 at the end of the year.
-While they might be making really good money, their income is best described as ‘inconsistent.’
-When you work for yourself, the only thing for certain is that nothing’s for certain.
-For this reason, many of the major financial institutions consider self-employed individuals too risky to qualify.
+Unlike salaried employees, those who work for themselves don’t receive regular pay, nor do they receive a printed T4 at the end of the year.
+While they may be making a decent amount of money, their income is best described as ‘inconsistent.’
+For this reason, many of the major financial institutions consider self-employed individuals high risk.

 What to Expect